A man allegedly trying to enter an Alabama elementary school is shot and killed by police | News Channel 3-12

 The Alabama Law Enforcement Agency (ALEA) is investigating the incident.

-In a news release, ALEA said that the individual was seen trying to make forcible entry into a marked Rainbow City patrol vehicle near the school.
+In a news release, ALEA said that the individual was seen trying to make forcible entry into a marked Rainbow City, Alabama, patrol vehicle near the school.
 A resource officer made contact with the individual and attempted to stop him, the release said.

 No children at the school were hurt in the incident, Horton said.